Extending Evidence Accumulation Models to Bounded Continuous Self-report Data: Application

 Additionally, we present a comparison of the average PMPs from ABMC and the difference in goodness of fit ($\Delta \mathrm{GOF}$) from the posterior predictive checks.
 This analysis serves as an additional validation of ABMC.

 To calculate $\Delta \mathrm{GOF}$ from the posterior predictive checks, we computed both observed quantiles $Q^\text{obs}$(0.1, 0.3, 0,5, 0.7, 0.9) and predicted quantiles $\hat{Q}$ from both the HCDM and the BDDM.
-For each participant, model fit can be quantified as the total absolute deviation between observed and predicted quantiles across five quantiles ($i$) and four conditions ($j$):
+For each participant, model fit can be quantified as the total absolute deviation between observed and predicted quantiles across five quantile levels indexed by $i$ and four conditions indexed by $j$:

 This quantity was computed separately for reaction times ($\mathrm{GOF}_{rt}$, ranging from 0.1 to 5) and responses ($\mathrm{GOF}_{resp}$, ranging from 0 to $\pi$).
 To obtain a combined goodness-of-fit measure, we simply calculated a weighted sum: For each participant, we added up the $\mathrm{GOF}_{rt}$ (ranging from 0.1 to 5) and $\mathrm{GOF}_{resp}$ (ranging from 0 to $\pi$):